-We strongly believe the Spring and Summer months should be dedicated to individual skill development.
+We strongly believe that Spring and Summer Training should be dedicated to individual skill development.
 Skating is by far the most important skill in the game of hockey, and as the speed of the game increases at all levels, the importance of Skating will continue to be the most important skill.

 Philosophically, we are focused on helping hockey players grow their passion for the game of hockey.
-Immersing the players in a positive hockey-rich environment and teaching them the most critical skills will boost their self-confidence and help them grow their passion for the game.
-Our coaches have had success at the collegiate and professional level, but most importantly they have demonstrated to me that they have the willingness and ability to share their love of the game with our players.
+Immersing the players in a positive hockey-rich environment and teaching them the most important individual skills will boost their self-confidence and help them grow their passion for the game.

 Wellesley | Boston Sports Institute